Nepal Airlines Flight 555

 Nepal Airlines Flight 555 was a short domestic scheduled flight from Pokhara Airport to Jomsom Airport in Nepal of about 20 minutes' flying time, operated by Nepal Airlines.
-On 16 May 2013 the de Havilland Canada DHC-6 Twin Otter aircraft operating the flight crashed while landing at Jomsom Airport.
+On 16 May 2013, the de Havilland Canada DHC-6 Twin Otter aircraft operating the flight crashed while landing at Jomsom Airport.
 Seven of the twenty-one on board were seriously injured.
 There were no fatalities, but the aircraft was damaged beyond economic repair.

-Aircraft
+Aircraft and crew

 The aircraft involved was a de Havilland Canada DHC-6 Twin Otter bearing the registration 9N-ABO.
-It was built in 1979 and was operated by Nepal Airlines ever since.
+It was built in 1979 and had been operated by Nepal Airlines ever since.
 Following this incident, the aircraft was written off.